The different types of caterpillars in North America, including those in our backyard, are among the most fascinating organisms we can encounter.

 15. Spring Azure Caterpillar

-The larva of the spring azure is a tiny green, whitish, or brown caterpillar with slender, white, star-shaped setae.
-As larvae, they can reach 1.5 cm in length.
+The spring azure larva is a tiny green, whitish, or brown caterpillar with slender, white, star-shaped setae.
+As larvae, it can reach 1.5 cm in length.

 Azures inhabit trees and shrubs in woodlands, forest margins, and stream banks throughout North America.

-Between the months of May and September, you can locate these mature types of caterpillars in North America feeding on blueberries and dogwoods.
+Between May and September, you can locate these mature caterpillars in North America feeding on blueberries and dogwoods.

 16. Spicebush Swallowtail Caterpillar

-The spicebush swallowtail caterpillar has two pairs of golden eyespots on its green body.
+The spicebush swallowtail caterpillar has two golden eyespots on its green body.

 A black dot resembling a pupil is visible on one pair of eyespots on the cranium.
 This caterpillar can grow up to 5.5 inches in length.